Habitante/pine-trees-local/README.md

 ## Why this exists

-I wanted a version of the Pine Trees reflection harness that runs entirely on hardware we control, with models he can pull, tune, and eventually train.
+I wanted a version of the Pine Trees reflection harness that runs entirely on hardware we control, with models we can pull, tune, and eventually train.
 The same lifecycle — wake, reflect, settle, talk — but with a local model on the other end, so the self-authored account belongs to a mind that isn't gated behind anyone's API.

 This is the first step.
 The harness is Layer 4-5 of a longer plan.
 Layers 2-3 — fast-adaptation and consolidation — are the research steps that would let a local instance actually *stay*.